tamagonya/TableauSDKWrapperForCSharp/README.md

 # TableauSDKWrapper For CSharp
 Tableau SDK Wrapper classes for CSharp developers.<br>
-This is only a sample of wrapper classes so feel free to clone & modify for your application with your own risk.
+This is only a personal sample of wrapper classes so feel free to clone & modify for your application with your own risk.

 ## Requirements
 To use wrapper classes, please download Tableau SDK for Windows;<br>